Document on Human Fraternity: Details

-Details

-The Document suggests one chain of causality for religious and national extremism: "a moral deterioration" in international action and "a weakening of spiritual values" causing "frustration, isolation and desperation", leading some to "individual or collective self-destruction".

 Response and criticism

-The United Nations General Assembly unanimously decided that on 4 February, starting in 2021, it be observed as International Day of Human Fraternity.
+The United Nations General Assembly unanimously decided to observe an International Day of Human Fraternity on 4 February each year, starting in 2021.
 It was the signing of the Document on Human Fraternity which inspired this date to be observed as such.

 Diversity of religions

 Some commentary on the Document focuses on alleged "novel theological formulations ... and questionable assertions of facts", (Note: "[T]here are some pronouncements about God's will in it that are nowhere to be found ... in the gospels.") particularly in a passage concerning God's will with regard to the diversity of religions:

 Freedom is a right of every person: each individual enjoys the freedom of belief, thought, expression and action.
 The pluralism and the diversity of religions, colour, sex, race and language are willed by God in His wisdom, through which He created human beings.
 This divine wisdom is the source from which the right to freedom of belief and the freedom to be different derives.
 Therefore, the fact that people are forced to adhere to a certain religion or culture must be rejected, as too the imposition of a cultural way of life that others do not accept.

 Chad Pecknold, a systematic theologian at the Catholic University of America, assesses this claim as "fitting [...] [i]n sensitive inter-religious contexts, [...] but some may find it puzzling to hear the Vicar of Christ talk about God willing the diversity of religions".
 However, Pecknold clarifies that "in the context of the document, the Holy Father is clearly referring not to the evil of many false religions, but positively refers to the diversity of religions only in the sense that they are evidence of our natural desire to know God."
 Athanasius Schneider, Auxiliary Bishop of Astana, claims that Pope Francis also clarified to him that he was referring to "the permissive will of God".

 Nevertheless, on 10 June 2019, Cardinals Raymond Leo Burke and Jānis Pujats, Archbishops Tomasz Peta and Jan Paweł Lenga and Bishop Schneider published a 40-point "Declaration of Truths", stating that "the religion born of faith in Jesus Christ" is the "only religion positively willed by God".